Skip to Main Content

 Purchasing a Ferrari is a big investment.
 In addition to the vehicle purchase and maintenance costs, it is important to consider the insurance implications associated with this type of vehicle.
 Car insurance, or proof of an alternative form of financial responsibility, is a legal requirement throughout the U.S., regardless of the type of car you have or how often you drive.

 In many cases, traditional auto insurance companies will not underwrite policies for Ferraris because of the repair or replacement costs associated with a vehicle of this type.
-Should your vehicle get totaled or significantly damaged in a covered incident, it would likely cost the insurance company a significant amount of money to restore the vehicle.
-In addition, the risks associated with a vehicle capable of high speeds can affect an insurer’s willingness to provide coverage.
-Ultimately, the risk may be too high for an insurer, leaving you with limited insurance options.
+Should your vehicle get totaled or significantly damaged in a covered incident, it would likely cost the insurance company a significant amount of money to restore it.
+Plus, the risks associated with a vehicle capable of high speeds can affect an insurer’s willingness to provide coverage, leaving you with limited options.

 Sports car insurance

-Sports car insurance coverage typically includes comprehensive insurance and collision insurance.
-Although these coverage types (commonly referred to as “full coverage”), can also be included on a normal car insurance policy, coverage for a sports car would likely have much higher limits reflecting the value of your vehicle.
-If the insurer is willing to cover your Ferrari, your insurance costs would likely be much higher than that of a more common sports car (such as a Chevrolet Corvette) just based on the difference in cost.
+Sports car insurance coverage typically includes comprehensive and collision insurance.
+Although these coverage types (commonly referred to as “full coverage”) can also be included on a normal car insurance policy, coverage for a sports car would likely have much higher limits reflecting the value of your vehicle.
+If the insurer is willing to cover your Ferrari, you can expect your insurance premiums to be much higher than that of a more common sports car (such as a Chevrolet Corvette) based on the difference in the vehicle’s cost.

-For example, a 2023 Chevrolet Corvette has an MSRP starting at $64,500.
-In comparison, a 2023 Ferrari 488 Spider has an MSRP of about $526,888 and a much more powerful engine at 660hp.
-The value of the vehicle, repair costs and risks associated with the engine capabilities would have a high impact on the cost of insurance, compared to a common sports car.
+For example, a 2024 Chevrolet Corvette has an MSRP starting at $68,300.
+In comparison, even a used Ferrari 488 Spider starts at around $270,000, depending on the year, due in part to the much more powerful engine at 660 horsepower.
+The value of the vehicle, repair costs and risks associated with the engine capabilities would have a high impact on the cost of insurance compared to a common sports car.

 Classic car insurance